Overall Theme: “ Tackling disinformation in an increasingly volatile and media-centric global environment”

 The historical committee looks at a historical event with both a view from the time as well as knowledge of hindsight.
 This committee is recommended for delegates with a knowledge of history and some prior MUN experience.

-- The question of the censorship of media during the Spanish flu epidemic
+- The question of the censorship of media during the Spanish flu pandemic

 Ecology and Environment committee: